DS219/spark-seprep/class-practice/setup_local_llm.md

    cd ~/Desktop/local-llm-practice
    python3 -m venv venv-local-llm source venv-local-llm/bin/activate
-   # you should not be in a virtual env
+   # you should now be in a virtual env
-   pip3 install huggingface-hub
-   pip3 install huggingface-hub[cli]
+   pip3 install huggingface-hub huggingface-hub[cli] uvicorn fastapi
    ```
 7. Download the model:
    ```